SKAHP/One-Engi/holeman.md

 JOHNSON: Sendai.

 HOLEMAN: It's a town about like Baltimore, north of Tokyo.
-It's in Tohoku Prefecture; it's the site of the University of Sendai.
+It's in **Tohoku Prefecture**; it's the site of the University of Sendai.

 \[8\]